-Make Every Day Employee Appreciation Day.
+Make every day Employee Appreciation Day

 Easier said than done?
 Not really.

-1. Celebrate diverse wins, results, and contributions.
+1. Celebrate diverse wins, results, and contributions

 Have you ever noticed the same superstars getting all of the recognition?
 Are rewards are tied to sales or years of service?
 As deserving as your top producers and senior employees may be, your other employees are contributing to the company's success, too.

-2. Peer-to-peer recognition
+2. Encourage peer recognition

-Crowdsourcing recognition makes celebrating the myriad achievements and contributions of all the members of your team much easier, more organic, more genuine, and much more realistic to accomplish.
+Crowdsourcing employee recognition makes celebrating the myriad achievements and contributions of all the members of your team much easier, more organic, more genuine, and much more realistic to accomplish.

-3. Lunch and Learn
+3. Host Lunch and Learns

-If you don't have a bike expert on staff, check in with a few local bike shops, and see if any of their techs are willing to give a half-hour lesson.
+The talent pool isn't limited to members of your team.
+There are other experts you can bring in to share their expertise.
+For example, if you don't have a bike expert on staff, check in with a few local bike shops and see if any of their techs are willing to give a half-hour lesson.
 They'll get a great opportunity for exposure, and your team gets some expert instruction.

 Don't make the mistake of thinking that investing in your team's education is simply grooming them for their next position at another company.
 By supporting their professional development, you're showing the team how much you value their current skills, and the things they bring to the table.
 Your investment also shows your interest in seeing them grow with you over the long term.